 Working together Gabriel and Anna have painted several other smaller murals, including two 'Spiritual Portraits' where they tell the story of a business through a mural.
 'Human Potential' an internal mural painted for the Wellington IT company I-lign and opened in July 2012 and 'Winds Nest' an internal mural for Wellington air conditioning servicing company Advantage Business Services was unveiled in December 2012.

 In Wellington Gabriel and Anna have painted a new collection of work, you can view available and sold paintings on this page.

-'Shadow of the Bush' Their new exhibition July 2014
+'Shadow in the Bush' Heimler and Proc's new exhibition July 2014